 - Ray Gun: The gun Paige gets seems to be one of these.

 - Room Full of Crazy: The guy who is out to kill Max has decorated his walls with red paint, spelling out things like "Kill Max" and "Make him bleed."

-- Ship Tease: Max is teased with both Tiffany and Avery.
-Devon and Paige's relationship is moving away from tease and into full-fledged canon.
+- Ship Tease: In season one, Max is teased with both Tiffany and Avery, and Devon and Paige's relationship moves through the tease stages and heads toward full-fledged canon.

 - Shout-Out: Several to The Hunger Games, which is where the idea came from.

 - In the second season, there are also shout-outs and Homages to classic film genres, with whole episodes being made in the style of horror and heist films.